Surrogacy Laws in Australia

 There are no national surrogacy laws because each state has its own regulations, which implies.
 Every state’s surrogacy laws are built on the same essential ideas that are as follows :

-- The surrogate mother in Australia keeps her bodily independence and autonomy during the entire pregnancy.
+• The surrogate keeps her bodily independence and autonomy during the entire pregnancy.
 The surrogate will have the last say in decisions involving her own body, but the partners will have agreements in place on pregnancy and birth arrangements.
 Surrogates have incredible experiences in giving birth and delivering the child to the intended parents.

-- Although becoming a surrogate is a commendable endeavor, the costs associated with the pregnancy and birth of the child must be covered by the intended parents.
+• Although becoming a surrogate is a commendable endeavour, the costs associated with the pregnancy and birth of the child must be covered by the intended parents.

 Surrogacy Laws in Western Australian State